swaptacular/swpt_accounts/README.md

         $ docker-compose run tests-dummy test

-4. To run the minimal set of services needed for development (not includuing RabbitMQ), use this command:
+4. To run the minimal set of services needed for development (not including RabbitMQ), use this command:

         $ docker-compose up --build